-During the six months ended September 30, 2022, the following significant transactions occurred:
+During the nine months ended December 31, 2022, the following significant transactions occurred:

 - In May 2022, we invested an additional \$6.4 million in the form of secured first lien debt in Nocturne Villa Rentals, Inc. ("Nocturne") to fund an add-on acquisition. - In June 2022, we sold our investment in Bassett Creek Services, Inc. ("Bassett Creek"), which resulted in success fee income of \$3.0 million and a realized gain on preferred equity of \$4.7 million.
 In connection with the sale, we received net cash proceeds of \$57.6 million, including the repayment of our debt investment of \$48.0 million at par. - In June 2022, we invested \$21.0 million in a new portfolio company, Dema/Mai Holdings, Inc. ("Dema/Mai"), in the form of preferred equity to acquire Mai Mechanical, LLC, a leading provider of plumbing and mechanical services focused on multi-family residential construction headquartered in Denver, Colorado, from J.R.
-Hobbs Co. - Atlanta, LLC ("J.R.
+Hobbs Co.
+Atlanta, LLC ("J.R.
 Hobbs"), an existing portfolio company.
 In July 2022, we invested an additional \$39.1 million in the form of secured first lien debt in Dema/Mai to fund the acquisition of Dema Plumbing, a plumbing and mechanical systems installation and service provider to single-family residential homebuilders. - In July 2022, we recapitalized our investment in Horizon Facilities Services, Inc. ("Horizon") and invested an additional \$30.0 million in the form of secured first lien debt.
-In connection with this investment, we received equity proceeds of \$12.3 million, which were recognized as a \$10.1 million return of preferred equity cost basis and a realized gain of \$2.2 million, as well as dividend income of \$3.1 million and success fee income of \$1.7 million. - In August 2022, in conjunction with a refinancing at Ginsey Home Solutions, Inc. ("Ginsey"), our outstanding \$13.3 million of secured second lien debt was reduced to \$12.2 million and converted to secured first lien debt.
-The reduction in our cost basis was the result of a \$5.1 million payment made by Ginsey to extinguish our secured borrowing liability, which was partially offset by an additional investment in Ginsey of \$4.0 million.

-Subsequent to September 30, 2022, in October 2022, we invested an additional \$8.4 million in the form of secured first lien debt in Nocturne to fund an add-on acquisition.
-Also refer to Note 13 - Subsequent Events in the accompanying Notes to Consolidated Financial Statements.
+In connection with this investment, we received equity proceeds of \$12.3 million, which were recognized as a \$10.1 million return of preferred equity cost basis and a realized gain of \$2.2 million, as well as dividend income of \$3.1 million and success fee income of \$1.7 million. - In August 2022, in conjunction with a refinancing at Ginsey Home Solutions, Inc. ("Ginsey"), our \$13.3 million secured second lien debt investment was reduced to \$12.2 million and converted to secured first lien debt.
+The reduction in our cost basis was the result of a \$5.1 million payment made by Ginsey to extinguish our secured borrowing liability, which was partially offset by an additional investment in Ginsey of \$4.0 million. - · In October 2022, we invested an additional \$8.4 million in the form of secured first lien debt in Nocturne to fund an add-on acquisition. - In November 2022, our \$1.5 million secured second lien debt investment in Country Club Enterprises, LLC ("CCE") was repaid at par.
+In connection with the repayment, we received success fee income of \$1.1 million and our \$1.0 million guaranty was released. - In December 2022, we recapitalized our investment in Old World Christmas, Inc. ("Old World") and invested an additional \$15.5 million in the form of secured first lien debt.
+In connection with this investment, we received proceeds of \$17.9 million, of which \$13.4 million was recognized as a realized gain and \$4.5 million was recognized as dividend income. - In December 2022, we entered into a new \$3.2 million secured second lien term loan with The Mountain Corporation ("The Mountain"), replacing our previously outstanding second lien term loan and second lien delayed draw term loan with an aggregate cost basis of \$13.2 million, which resulted in a realized loss of \$10.0 million.
+The new term loan has a stated interest rate of LIBOR + 10.3% and matures October 1, 2024.